mitsuhiko/lucumr/2024/3/26/rust-cdo.rst

 So what can you do?
 One option is to move to alternatives (unload the debt).
 In this particular case for whatever reason all the alternatives to `learned-rust-this-way` are not looking very appealing either.
-One is a fork of that thing which also only has a single maintained, but all the sudden pulls in 3 more dependencies, one of which already have a "B-" rating.
+One is a fork of that thing which also only has a single maintainer, but all the sudden pulls in 3 more dependencies, one of which already have a "B-" rating.
 Another option in the ecosystem just decided `to default
 <https://github.com/dtolnay/serde-yaml/commit/3ba8462f7d3b603d832e0daeb6cfc7168a673d7a>`__